 The Women’s March in protest of the degenerate-in-chief was a yuge success.
 Shall I count the ways?
 I think I shall.
 Continue reading

-Posted in Austin, Government, Politics, Society, Writing Prompt Responses
+Posted in Austin, Government, Society, US Politics, Writing Prompt Responses

 On July 14, a man ran his truck into crowds of people enjoying the Bastille Day fireworks in Nice, France, killing eighty-some and wounding so many others.